dotnet/orleans/Advanced-Concepts/Two-Way-Client-Observers.md

 ---
 {% include JB/setup %}

-In addition to a regular, one way, [Client Observers](http://dotnet.github.io/orleans/Getting-Started-With-Orleans/Observers), Orleans also provides an advanced feature of two way (RPC) client observers.
+In addition to regular, one-way [Client Observers](http://dotnet.github.io/orleans/Getting-Started-With-Orleans/Observers), Orleans also provides an advanced feature of two-way (RPC) client observers.
 This feature allows a grain to make a call into a client observer and receive a response back.

 ## Programming Interface

 To enable this feature start with writing a regular client observer - a class that extends `IGrainObserver` interface.
-To make it two way you need to add the following:
+To make it two-way you need to add the following:

 1) Add a `[Factory(FactoryAttribute.FactoryTypes.ClientObject)]`  attribute on this class.